DrZhivago1/DocWorld/README.md

 **v1.0.11 (DD/MM/YYYY):**

 	IF "LWM's Deep Storage" is installed:
-		Adds categories and items to storage furniture for compatibility with "RimCuisine" and "Rim of Madness - Bones".
+		Adds categories and items to storage furniture for compatibility with "RimCuisine", "[XND] Survival Tools" and "Rim of Madness - Bones".
+	IF "Glass+Lights" is installed:
+		Updated patch.

 **v1.0.10 (04/03/2019):**